OpcodePete/i3/README.md

-# i3 tiling wm

-## My i3
+## i3 tiling wimdow manager

-My primary driver is a desktop with _i3_ and _Arch Linux_.
+My primary driver is a desktop running _i3_ on [Arch Linux](https://github.com/OpcodePete/Arch-Linux).

-Having used Microsoft Windows, Gnome, and KDE Plasma for years, and even macOS for a short time (a year or two), i3 has been the only desktop that does not get in the way.
+Having used Microsoft Windows, Gnome, and KDE Plasma for years, and even macOS for a short time (a year or two), _i3_ has been the only desktop that does not get in the way.
 And when I learn't i3, well... it just clicked!

 My _i3_ setup uses a Nordic theme, with a clean and minimalistic look and feel.